 Making sure you have snacks in your room is also crucial to surviving with your food allergy on campus.
 Most grocery stores now offer a gluten-free section with great late-night bites like cookies and pretzels.

-Victoria Chizzik, a sophomore double-majoring in psychology and human development, was also diagnosed with celiac over the summer.
+Victoria Chizzik, a sophomore double-majoring in psychology and human development, also kept a gluten-free diet over the summer.

 “Eating the first few days was a little difficult, but it’s better now that I’ve been here for a week,” Chizzik wrote in an email.
 “Now I usually shop at Wegmans because they have an awesome gluten-free section and all the food there is yummy.”